Canton Motorcycle Accident Lawyer

 Ohio’s Motorcycle Safety Laws

-As a motorcyclist, it is essential to understand Ohio’s laws that affect your ability to ride your bike.
+As a motorcyclist, it is essential to understand Ohio’s laws affecting your bike’s ability.
 Whether you have been riding a motorcycle for years or are riding for the first time, reviewing the following laws will help you stay safe while riding and ensure you don’t receive a costly traffic ticket.

 Motorcycle license

-The Ohio Bureau of Motor Vehicles (BMV) states that you must have a valid motorcycle license or endorsement to lawfully operate a motorcycle in Ohio.
+The Ohio Bureau of Motor Vehicles (BMV) states that you must have a valid motorcycle license or endorsement to operate a motorcycle in Ohio lawfully.
 If you already have a valid driver’s license, you may obtain an endorsement that covers motorcycles and motorized bikes.
 If you do not already have a driver’s license, you will need to get a motorcycle license.

 Insurance Requirements